-Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdevel- oped oral language skills and vocabulary gaps among many disadvantaged pu- pils.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Speech and language delay on entry.
-Impoverished language, limited vocabu- lary, English not always the first language.
+Impoverished language, limited vocabulary, English not always the first language.
 3 Limited access to resources and experiences to develop cultural capital.
+This is assessed through observations and discussions.
 4 Many parents require support to help their children with learning.
-5 Emotional wellbeing, develop social skills, resilience, character building and ca- reer skills.
+5 Emotional wellbeing, develop social skills, resilience, character building and career skills.
 6 A significant proportion of children with SEND needs.
+The national figure is 12.6% whilst ours is 23%, and we have 17 children in receipt of or awaiting an EHCP and a significant proportion are also pupil premium, 43%.
 7 Catch up due to missed learning in lockdowns and absence.
+A huge amount of resource is needed to ensure our attendance is above average, but last year it was reduced to 94.4% (national expectation is 96%+.